 Myriad courses at Princeton provide opportunities for undergraduate and graduate students to gain an in-depth understanding of issues related to energy and the environment.

 The energy track of this cross-disciplinary certificate program, offered in partnership with the Keller Center, aims to bring together students from across divisions and provide them with a comprehensive program of courses, research, and activities in the area of energy technologies and their impact on society and the environment.
 Courses provide exposure to a broad set of issues at the intersection of technology and society, and students have a choice of two tracks of study: Energy or Information Technology.
 Energy track recipients will gain a greater understanding of the shaping, development, and deployment of energy solutions for the benefit of society as well as a sense of the trade-offs that different solutions present.
-Undergraduates from all divisions are eligible to participate in the program, although it is primarily geared toward humanities and social science concentrators.
-Science and engineering concentrators may find the sustainable energy certificate (see below) more appropriate to their aspirations.
+Undergraduates from all divisions are eligible and encouraged to participate in the program.

 The The Andlinger Center for Energy and the Environment’s Program in Sustainable Energy is designed for Princeton undergraduate students who are interested in pursuing careers or graduate education in the area of Sustainable Energy Science and Technology to achieve: